Xmetalfanx/Complete_Homepage/linuxHQ/json/distroLayout.md

 ## desktopName

 -   This is how i call it

 ## desktopTitle

 -   sort of like Desktop Name but may include spaces and Caps ... what gets displayed on the page

 ## version

     - I think I may have to just do the current version in x-repo vs "what say Fedora 28 started with" but i may come back to that later -currentVersion/Latest Version

 -   Arch

     -   NOT AUR versison or anything ... the MAIN arch repo version

 -   Fedora

     -   F28 Version
     -   F29 Version
     -   ? (do this since it's SO rolling?)
 Rawhide Version

 -   OpenSuse Version

-    - Leap 42.3
     -   Leap 15.0
+    -   Leap 15.1
     -   Tumbleweed

 -   Ubuntu

     -   Ubuntu 16.04 LTS

         -   This is where i may or may not want to have a "16.04 came with ... vs what version is there now" thing

-#(howTo Install)
+\#(howTo Install)

 -   The idea is to K.I.S.S and have how to install based on Default repos

-    ```
         "install":
           {
               "arch": "",

               "fedora": "",

               "opensuse":{
                   "install": "[basic install code here... thing is for the stuff below you typically add a repo, then do THIS step anyway ",

                   "leap423Repo":"",
                   "leap15Repo":"",
                   "tumbleweedRepo":""s

               }

               "ubuntu":
                   "install": "",
                   "mintInstall": ""
           }
-    ```